ykchong45/ykchong45.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: yk-cv.pdf
-description: This CV is updated on December 2023.
+description: This CV is updated in December 2023.
 # This is a description of the page.
 You can modify it in '_pages/cv.md'.
 You can also change or remove the top pdf download button.
 toc:
   sidebar: left